grandseiken/factorio-ultracube/README.md

 Regardless of technical obstacles, practical considerations could make some other mods a poor match.
 Ultracube imposes unusual constraints and is designed and balanced with those in mind.
 Combining it with mods that provide ways around those constraints could easily result something that doesn't make a whole lot of sense (but you do you).

-## Compatible mods
+## List of compatible mods

-The following mods have been adapted to work with Ultracube:
+The following mods are known to have been adapted to work with Ultracube:

 * [AAI Loaders](https://mods.factorio.com/mod/aai-loaders) (integrated as standard)
 * [Flow Control](https://mods.factorio.com/mod/Flow%20Control)